SeerLabs/extractor-framework/README.md

 * [subprocess32 package](https://pypi.python.org/pypi/subprocess32) (`pip install subprocess32 --user`)

 ## Installation ##
-Clone this repo to your local machine anywhere
+1. Clone this repo to your local machine anywhere
-From the project root directory, run:
+2. From the project root directory, run `python setup.py install --user`

-    python setup.py install --user

 (The --user option is optional, I just like to install packages only for my user account personally)